iShiBin/ishibin.github.io/_pages/about.md

 ## Short Version

+- ​
-- graduate student learning software & data technologies
+- learning software & data technologies
 - former software engineer in Oracle and Sony
 - i love reading, travel & photography
 - this website is about my learning & projects